-Born as a result of a ‘love match’ I had none-the-less ruined Doc’s day of tennis, but he did hurriedly return to the court for a few games.
+Born as a result of a ‘love match’ I had nonetheless ruined Doc’s day of tennis, but he did hurriedly return to the court for a few games.
 Perhaps Doc’s love of tennis was the reason I remained uncircumcised, despite my mother’s request for the cruelest of snips.
-My arrival in the sugar town of Gordonvale was complete and within the week I was taken to our home in the nearby sugar town of Edmonton.
+My stay in Gordonvale was complete within the week and I was taken to our home in the nearby sugar town of Edmonton.

 For Tom and Marion, I was the second child, my sister Joann having been born 7 years earlier.
 Home was a small red brick house at 88 Mount Peter Road, the longest road in town.

-Formerly known as Sawmill Pocket Road, Mount Peter Road started at the junction with Mill Road, near the Bruce Highway and ran for a mile before getting to where we lived.
+Formerly known as Sawmill Pocket Road, Mount Peter Road started at the junction with Mill Road, near the Bruce Highway.
+It ran for a mile before getting to our house.
 It then curled its way through sugar-cane paddocks, ending in an old goldmine in Mount Peter, in the mountain range behind the township.

 At the time of my birth the small red brick house at no.88 was surrounded by a creek on the north and east and cane paddocks on the south.
 To the west of our house lived my mother’s parents, Bob O’Connell and May McKinnon, known to my sister and I simply as Grandad Bob and Nana.

-It was not long after my birth that my father was approached by a friend of his, Frank Barnard, a widower with a small child.
+It was not long after my birth that my father was approached by a friend of his, Frank Barnard, a widower with a young daughter.